What are Business Metrics?

 (Contribution Margin x Retention Rate) / (1 + Discount Rate – Retention Rate)

-The customer lifetime value is an estimate of the amount of revenue expected to be earned from a customer over the time they are customers of the business.
+The customer lifetime value estimates the amount of revenue expected to be earned from a customer over the time they are customers of the business.

 1. Conversion Rate

 The metric calculates the number of visitors to a company’s website that converts to customers by making a purchase and signing up to use a product.
 It is usually used by subscription-type businesses.

 Total Sales – Expected Sales Without Marketing Campaign

 The metric calculates sales generated from a specific marketing campaign.
 The metric tracks the performance of a marketing campaign in terms of sales generated.